-Low Testosterone Therapy in Wilmington, NC
+Low Testosterone Treatment in Wilmington, NC

 Dr. Kirby is an expert urologist committed to providing the highest quality care to patients throughout the Wilmington area in the diagnosis and treatment of urology-related conditions.
 He is dedicated to offering patients a wide range of quality urology services including Low-T treatment in a warm and friendly environment to provide the very best in urologic care.
+Call (910) 763-6251 to request an appointment at our urology office in Wilmington, NC.

 What is Testosterone?